Frequently Asked Questions

-Professional Building Consultants Ltd specialise in the processing of building consents and inspections of residential buildings, and we act as an agent under contract to Auckland Council in the Manukau and Central areas.
+Professional Building Consultants Ltd specialise in the processing of building consents and inspections of residential buildings, and we act as an agent under contract to Auckland Council.
 We do this work on their behalf, however, your point of contact is us.

 At this stage, we do not undertake projects located in other city council areas, or projects involving commercial or industrial buildings.

 Why would I choose to come to PBC?

 • We are a professional, dynamic business that is focused on achieving the best result for you during your project, while at the same time ensuring your building complies with the minimum requirements of the Building Code

 • Many of our customers prefer to deal with a personable private business than a large Council